portmannh/portmannh.github.io/index.md

 ---

 # Hi, I'm Hannah Portmann 👋
-_Neuroscience, Data Science and Machine Learning / AI Enthusiast_
+_Neuroscience, Biomedical Science, Data Science and Machine Learning / AI Enthusiast_

 I am a Master’s student in **Digital Neuroscience** at the University of Fribourg.
 I am currently working my Master thesis on **brain age prediction using EEG data** at the UPD in Bern.